Great Blue Hole: Tourism

-The Great Blue Hole is a popular spot among recreational scuba divers who are lured by the opportunity to dive in sometimes crystal-clear water and meet several species of fish, including midnight parrotfish, Caribbean reef shark, and other juvenile fish species.
-Other species of shark, such as the bull shark and hammerheads, have been reported there but are not regularly sighted.
-Usually, day trips to the Great Blue Hole are full-day trips from the coastal tourist communities in Belize.
+The Great Blue Hole is a popular destination for recreational scuba divers making day trips from the coastal tourist communities in Belize.

 On-shore caves of similar formation, as large collapsed sinkholes, are well known in Belize and in the Yucatán Peninsula, where they are known as cenotes.
 Unlike the mainland cenotes which often link to underwater cave systems, there is little evidence of horizontal development in the Blue Hole.

 In 2012, Discovery Channel ranked the Great Blue Hole as number one on its list of "The 10 Most Amazing Places on Earth".
 In 2018, they featured a two-hour special titled Discovery Live: Into the Blue Hole featuring Erika Bergman, Fabien Cousteau and Richard Branson.